perfectly-balanced/PathBench/README.md

 Data (stores training data for machine learning models).
 The main serialisation tool is dill which is a wrapper around pickle with lambda serialisation capabilities, but JSON support has been added, and this should be preferred when possible.
-Custom serialisation is also allowed such as tensor serialisation provided by pytorch or image saving by pygame.
+Custom serialisation is also allowed such as tensor serialisation provided by pytorch.

 The AlgorithmRunner manages the algorithm session which contains the Algorithm, BasicTesting and Map.
 The AlgorithmRunner launches a separate daemon thread that is controlled by a condition variable.
 When writing an Algorithm, special key frames can be defined (e.g. when the trace is produced) to create animations.
 Key frames release the synchronisation variable for a brief period and then acquire it again, thus querying new rendering jobs.
+Animation is done automatically by monitoring of the trace and display components returned by `set_display_info()`, with the visualiser updated during the keyframe call.

 The Utilities section provides a series of helper methods and classes: Maps (holds in-memory user defined Map components), Point, Size, Progress (progress bar), Timer, MapProcessing